ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. Use the verifier system on the CCSM to verify the proof of correctness of the lock commitment of the joint state.
-2. Ckeck the results of the verifier system to ensure that the proof was successfully verified.
+2. Check the results of the verifier system to ensure that the proof was successfully verified.

 Expected Results: